ErSndubey/ErSndubey/README.md

 ## About Me

 I am a frontend developer with a focus on creating beautiful, intuitive, and responsive web applications.
-My tech stack includes React, TailwindCSS, and TypeScript, and I am always learning and expanding my skills.
-Currently, I am exploring Rust and its potential in web development.
+My tech stack includes React ⚛️, TailwindCSS 🎨, and Bootstrap 🧪, and I am always learning and expanding my skills.
+Currently, I am exploring React Native 📱 and its potential in app development.

 ## Projects

-You can find a collection of my projects on my website: [ErSndubey.github.io](http://ersndubey.github.io/).
+You can find a collection of my projects on my website: [ErSndubey.github.io](http://ersndubey.github.io/) 📧.
 These projects showcase my skills in frontend development and range from simple landing pages to more complex web applications.